Capacity Matters – The Current Law On Diminished Capacity

 - A standard medical certificate is sent to the Donor’s doctor to certify their capacity to make the EPA (the doctor is advised of the legal test applicable).

 - The Donor’s chosen Notice Parties are served with a notice confirming they have executed an EPA.
 This does not give the details in the EPA. (the notice parties are the Donor’s next of kin – other than the chosen Attorneys)

 - All documentation is stored together until such time as it is needed.

 In the event of a loss of capacity by the Donor the EPA can be registered by making an application to the Office of the Wards of Court; a division of the High Court.
 The process for registration of an EPA includes safeguards such as medical certification of loss of capacity and service of intention to register the EPA on the Donor and the original Notice Parties.
 An objection to the registration of an EPA can be made to the High Court by the Donor or Notice Parties within five weeks from the date of service of the notice.

 Once the EPA is registered and power of attorney is granted there is no Court supervision unless a specific application is brought to the Courts attention.

-It is important to note that Enduring power of attorneys do not cover medical decisions.
+Therefore, it is important to note that Enduring power of attorneys do not cover medical decisions.

-If you do not have an Enduring Power of Attorney and you suffer a loss of capacity, the only alternative is for an application to be brought to the High Court for an Order declaring you to be a Ward of Court.
+Finally, if you do not have an Enduring Power of Attorney and you suffer a loss of capacity, the only alternative is for an application to be brought to the High Court for an Order declaring you to be a Ward of Court.